mushroomhostage/Chestpack/README.md

 chestpack.admin (op): Allows you to open any chestpack with the /chestpack command

+chestpack.open.size.9 (true): Allows you to open chestpacks of size 9

+chestpack.open.size.18 (true): Allows you to open chestpacks of size 18

+chestpack.open.size.27 (true): Allows you to open chestpacks of size 27

+chestpack.open.size.45 (true): Allows you to open chestpacks of size 45

+chestpack.open.size.54 (true): Allows you to open chestpacks of size 54

+chestpack.open.size.any (false): Allows you to open chestpacks of any size

+chestpack.open.workbench (true): Allows you to open integrated workbenches

 /chestpack id: Opens chestpack with the given id, 2 or greater (aliases: /pack, /cp).

 ## Caveats